kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ### Use case 2: On-demand ephemeral databases
 Data-intensive applications generally build their databases upfront and ready to be queried when the demand appears.
-In contrast, applications can use in-process DBMSs to construct an ephemeral databases on-demand, i.e., when the application requires it.
+In contrast, applications can use in-process DBMSs to construct an ephemeral databases on-demand, i.e., when the application requires it
+(recall that many in-process DMBSs have an "in-memory/ephemeral" mode).
 There are several scenarios when this is beneficial (see this [blog post](https://blog.kuzudb.com/post/how-bauplan-leverages-kuzu/) for a detailed case study).
 One common case is to create on-demand databases over a small subset of data from other large data sources.